sigven/cpsr/README.md

 The *cpsr* software bundle contains an example VCF file.
-It also contains a configuration file (*cpsr.toml*).
+It also contains a configuration file (*cpsr.toml*). **NOTE: The example file contains a significant number of known pathogenic and likely pathogenic variants.
+This is for demonstration purposes only, and NOT a realistic situation in a regular sample.**

 Analysis of the example VCF can be performed by the following command:

 `python ~/cpsr-0.1.0/cpsr.py --input_vcf ~/cpsr-0.1.0/example.vcf.gz`
 ` ~/pcgr-0.6.3 ~/cpsr-0.1.0 grch37 ~/cpsr-0.1.0/cpsr.toml example`